 The lifter will take an evenly loaded dumbbell to the appropriate shoulder with one or both hands.
 The bell can be held in front, across the lifters chest or at the side of the lifters shoulder, prior to the press, but the centre of the rod can be no higher than the clavicle (collar bone).
 The referee will signal for the lifter to press the dumbbell.
 The rules of performance from this point are the same as for the press.
 The non - lifting hand and arm must not come into contact with the bell or lifting arm.
 The bell may rotate during the press, but no twisting of the trunk is allowed.
 On completion the official will signal to replace the dumbbell.
-An incline bench may be used for stability, also a waist strap if needed.
+An incline bench may be used for stability (set an angle no less than 50 degrees from horizontal with the torso remaining at same angle), also a waist strap if needed.
 There is no ruling on the position of the lifters feet.
 The Dumbbell may be handed to the lifter at chest height.